OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:11

-And He said, “A man had two sons.
+Then He shared, “There was a man who had two sons.

 ## Luke 15:12

-The younger one said to his father, ‘Father, give me my share of the estate.’
+The younger son requested from his father, ‘Father, give me my portion of the inheritance.’
 So he divided his property between them.

 ## Luke 15:13